MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 ## Index .IDX files

 An index .IDX file is created for the associated trace .RUN file automatically when opening the trace file in WinDbg Preview.
-You can manually create the index file by using the !tt.index command.
+You can manually create the index file by using the !ttdext.index command.
 An index allows for faster access to the trace information.

 IDX files can also be large, typically twice the size of the  .RUN file.

 ## Recreating the .IDX file
-You can recreate the .IDX file from the .RUN file, using the ```!tt.index``` command.
+You can recreate the .IDX file from the .RUN file, using the ```!ttdext.index``` command.

 ```
-0:0:001> !tt.index
+0:0:001> !ttdext.index
 Indexed 3/3 keyframes
 Successfully created the index in 49ms.
 ```